 Speech & Language Milestones

-Children may need to see a speech-language pathologist if they haven’t met developmental milestones.
-Some things to look for would be: difficulty repeating sounds, absence of new words, lack of joint attention and difficulty understanding common vocabulary.
-Norms are based on age.
+Children may need to see a speech-language pathologist if they haven’t met communication milestones.
+Some things to look for would be: difficulty repeating sounds, not saying new words, lack of joint attention and difficulty understanding common vocabulary.
+Speech norms are based on age, culture and language.
 See how your child is developing by looking at the speech & language milestones chart.

 Birth-3 Months

-Babies learn receptive language first by responding to their name.
+Babies learn receptive language before expressive language first by responding to their name.

 4-6 Months